UARF

 Download The Executive Summary Template

-Benefits Of The National I-Corps Program
+Benefits of the National I-Corps Program

-• Understanding why your technology has value and to whom.
+• Understanding why your technology has value and to whom

-• Finding a market for your technology that had not been previously considered.
+• Finding a market for your technology that had not been previously considered

-• Gaining an appreciation for what it takes to commercialize technology and the barriers to adoption.
+• Gaining an appreciation for what it takes to commercialize technology and the barriers to adoption

-• An expanded network of like-minded peers, instructors, investors, customers, and mentors.
+• An expanded network of like-minded peers, instructors, investors, customers, and mentors

-• An accelerated approach to prevent years of wasted time, money and resources.
+• An accelerated approach to prevent years of wasted time, money and resources

-• The program is supported by NSF-Certified I-Corps instructors and a $50,000 grant from the NSF.
+• Get a $50,000 grant from the NSF

 Required Team Composition